fluent-meaning-symbiotic/sip_whitepaper/docs/2025_feb_9_whitepaper.md

 **Abstract:**

 Current software development paradigms, despite their advancements, often yield complex and inflexible applications.
 This white paper proposes a paradigm shift: the **Semantic Intent Paradigm (SIP)**.
 SIP centers on **meaning** as the core of software development, with **SemanticIntents** as the fundamental building blocks.
 We envision a symbiotic development process where developers and **LLM Meaning Partners** collaboratively create, refine, and orchestrate SemanticIntents.
-This document outlines the simplified SIP principles, presents a detailed, process-oriented MVP example using a Snake game component, emphasizes Test-Driven Development (TDD), and sets a roadmap for future evolution towards **Fluid Symbiotic Functionality (FSF)** – software that is intuitive, adaptable, and deeply integrated with human intent.
+This document outlines the simplified SIP principles, presents a detailed, process-oriented MVP example using a Snake game component, emphasizes Test-Driven Development (TDD), details the conceptual implementation of the `SemanticCommandInvoker`, introduces a refined project structure for SIP applications, and sets a roadmap for future evolution towards **Fluid Symbiotic Functionality (FSF)** – software that is intuitive, adaptable, and deeply integrated with human intent.
 SIP aims to create software where everything originates from meaning, blurring the lines between applications and engaging experiences, and fostering a truly collaborative future of software creation with AI.

 **1. Introduction: Meaning as the Foundation of Software**